Flakiator/SOARC-Architectural-Reconstruction-AntennaPod/README.md

 Try out different integer values for `max_abstraction_depth` to get a view that suits your system.

 ## Beware!
-The getting the churn score/package_activity can take a long time to run (more than 3 minutes) depending on the size and lifetime of the project so to make testing different abstraction depths faster, commment out line 302:
+Calculating the churn score/package_activity can take a long time (more than 3 minutes) depending on the size and lifetime of the project so to make testing different abstraction depths faster, commment out line 302:
 `package_activity = get_package_activity(depth)`
 # Cloc output
 ![alt text](images/cloc_output.png)